-Cost of living in this region ranges from low to moderately high.
+The cost of living in this region ranges from low to moderately high.
 Italy is one of the most expensive places to live in the region; Albania is one of the cheapest.
-Many countries in this area, especially Greece, were hit hard by the financial crisis; however, that doesn't mean that there aren't still plenty of opportunities for interns as they continue to kickstart their economies.
+Many countries in this area, especially Greece, were hit hard by the financial crisis in 2009; however, that doesn't mean that there aren't still plenty of opportunities for interns as they continue to develop their economies.

 Internships in this area exist across a broad range of fields, and there are many programs already around to match people with internships.
 Popular internships are automotive and fashion positions in Italy, communications and hospitality in Greece, and adventure tourism in Croatia.

 Eastern Europe: Eastern Europe is home to beautiful mountain ranges, hot pirogues (dumplings), and gorgeous snowy days.
 This region contains countries such as Russia, the Czech Republic, Bulgaria, and Poland.
 Cities like Prague are known around the world for their architectural beauty.
 From the Lake District of Poland to Ukraine's hot springs and castles, Eastern Europe has a lot to offer in terms of scenic beauty.
 If you don't mind a cold winter (which is more than made up for by the hearty food and welcoming people), Eastern Europe could be the internship locale of your dreams.
 In general, this region tends to be the most affordable place to intern in Europe, so a great place to check out if the cost of living is a major concern.
 Popular internships in Eastern Europe are: teaching English throughout the region, hospitality and energy in Russia, journalism and media in the Czech Republic, and political science in the Ukraine.